 Speak to one of our care professionals today about how we can enhance your smile!

 Can tooth whitening cause damage to my enamel?

 No, there is absolutely no damage down to your tooth structure or enamel by tooth whitening.

 Your teeth may be sensitive for a few days following the procedure, but this will go away and isn’t permanent.

 How long does tooth whitening last?

-Depending on many factors, tooth whitening can be expecte to last six months up to two years.
-However, it can last even longer with dligent care.
+Depending on many factors, tooth whitening can be expected to last six months up to two years.
+However, it can last even longer with diligent care.